-As you see, Woocommerce popularity is growing, while PrestaShops - shrinking.
+As you see, Woocommerce popularity is growing, while PrestaShops is shrinking.

-So the choice to choose Woocommerce over PrestaShop might be valid if you care about popularity a lot.
+So the choice between Woocommerce over PrestaShop might be valid if you care more about popularity.

 Ecommerce Management: PrestaShop vs Woocommerce

-While Woocommerce is just a plugin for WordPress - it is not that rich in features.
-It is not that well-polished when talking about the entire ecommerce business.
+While Woocommerce is just a plugin for WordPress – it is not that rich in features.
+It is not that well-polished when it comes to the entire ecommerce business.

 PrestaShop was founded in 2007, while the initial release of Woocommerce happened in 2011.
-That is a substantial difference.
+Now this is a substantial difference.

 Content Management System: PrestaShop vs Woocommerce

 Because Woocommerce is based on WordPress, a blogging platform, it already contains a rich suite for content management: custom/static pages and blog platform.